Implement guest checkout

 }

 We can also order the cart.
-The new order will also automatically belong to the Anonymous Session, for example the anonymousId will be phone-123.
+The new order will automatically belong to the same Anonymous Session, so its anonymousId will also be phone-123.

 Keep the refresh token